osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Update Type Owner`

 Update the Owner of the specified type.
 For more information on Owners, see [Access Control](xref:accesscontrol).

+Note that this does not update the Owner for the associated types.
+For further details about type referencing please see: [Type Reusability](#Type Reusability).

 **Request**